-Note: NDDHS established the following standards for ALL residential settings unless otherwise noted.
+Note: DD Section established the following standards for ALL residential settings unless otherwise noted.

-- □ 6.
-In a provider-owned or controlled residential setting, in addition to the qualities specified above, the following additional conditions must be met: - A. (Provider-owned only) The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenant law of the state, county, city, or other designated entity.
-For settings in which landlord tenant laws do not apply, the state must ensure that a lease, residency agreement, or other form of written agreement will be in place for each HCBS participant and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law.
+6. In a provider-owned or controlled residential setting, in addition to the qualities specified above, the following additional conditions must be met:

+- A. (Provider-owned only) The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities, and protections from eviction that tenants have under the landlord/tenant law of the State, county, city, or other designated entity.
+For settings in which landlord tenant laws do not apply, the State must ensure that a lease, residency agreement, or other form of written agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes and appeals comparable to those provided under the jurisdiction's landlord tenant law. - B. Each individual has privacy in their sleeping or living unit: - (Provider-owned only) Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors. - Individuals sharing units have a choice of roommates in that setting.